hcguersoy/cleanreg/README.md

 ./cleanreg.py -r https://192.168.56.3:5000 -c /my/certifacates/ca.pem -f cleanreg-example.conf
 ```

-If you run *cleanreg* in a container you should not forget to mount the certificate file into the container like configuration file above.
+If you run *cleanreg* in a container you should not forget to mount the certificate file into the container like the configuration file above.

 ## Runing Garbage Collection

 Example on running the garbage collection:

 ```
-$ docker run -it --rm \
+$ docker run --rm \
   -v /docker/registry2:/var/lib/registry:rw \
   registry:latest bin/registry \
   garbage-collect /etc/docker/registry/config.yml